davidensinger/davidensinger.github.io/about.md

 # About

-<p class="text-intro">My name is <strong>David Ensinger</strong> and I’m a <strong>Front End Developer</strong>.
-I enjoy designing, developing, writing, or doing a combination thereof.</p>
+<p class="text-intro">My name is <strong>David Ensinger</strong> and I’m a <strong>Front End Developer</strong> with equal parts skill in design, development, and writing.</p>

 I develop websites that are designed well, useable, and adhere to modern standards and accessibility requirements.
 I’m also no slouch at writing documentation, leading training, and providing ongoing support.
-My clients and co-workers will vouch that I play well with others as well.
+My clients and co-workers will vouch that I play well with others too.

 My current employer is [The Ohio State University Libraries](http://library.osu.edu/), but in past lives I was a Peace Corps Volunteer in the Republic of Moldova and a Web Marketing & Technology Specialist at eSchool Consultants.
 I graduated from the Ohio State University’s Fisher College of Business with a B.S. in Business Administration with a specialization in Finance.